cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ![Quality Analytics page - refresh button](/images/honeypot11.jpg)

-Once a quality metrics are computed, they are available for detailed review on this page.
+Once quality metrics are computed, they are available for detailed review on this page.
 Conflicts can be reviewed in the [Review mode of jobs](#gt-conflicts-in-the-cvat-interface).
 A job must have at least 1 validation frame (shown in the **Frame intersection** column) to be included in quality computation.